Sand Cave Trail

 Time: 1.5-2.5 hours

-Bathrooms: Nearest bathrooms located at Outdoor Group Campground.
+Bathrooms: Nearest bathrooms are located at the Outdoor Group Campground.

 Parking: Small parking lot next to the former park office